 An open-source Medical Physics python library with a focus on being a place to share, review, improve, and transparently learn off of each other’s code.
 It is an open-source library of tools that we all have access to.
 It is inspired by the collaborative work of our physics peers in astronomy and their Astropy Project.
-PyMedPhys is available on PyPI, GitHub and conda-forge.
+PyMedPhys is available on PyPI and GitHub.

 PyMedPhys is currently within the